Serial Monitor on macOS: Terminal Tools and a Native App

 ### My board doesn't show up under /dev/cu.* at all.
 Now what?

 Three causes cover almost every case.
 The cable is charge-only (surprisingly common; swap it for a known data cable).
-The adapter uses a CH340 chip and needs its driver installed.
+The adapter uses a CH340 chip and, on an older macOS version, still needs its driver installed.
 Or the board itself is not enumerating, which you can confirm in **System Information → USB**: if it is not in that list, no driver will help, and the problem is upstream of macOS.

 ### Does the Arduino IDE's serial monitor work on a Mac?